 Address: 6801 Engle Rd, Fort Wayne, IN 46804

 This nature preserve encompasses 831 acres and is open every day of the year at no cost.
-Before colonization, most of northern Indiana was marshland and wetland that was filled with wildlife and thriving plant species.
+Before colonization, most of northern Indiana was marshland and wetland filled with wildlife and thriving plant species.

-Eleven trails meander through Eagle Marsh Nature Preserve, each varying between a half mile and two miles long.
+Eleven trails meander through Eagle Marsh Nature Preserve, varying between a half mile and two miles long.
 There are four primary ecosystems here for you to admire: marsh, sedge meadow, prairie, and forested wetlands.

 These habitats are home to over 250 bird species, hundreds of mammal species, and several endangered species of all varieties.
 It’s common to see Bald Eagles in the area, so look up as you hike.

 There is a fantastic nature education program here.
 Be sure to learn all about their restoration efforts, healthy wetland practices, and the plants and animals that call this preserve home.